eaton/angrylittletree/_drafts/2012-xx-xx-cms-decoupling-inline-editing-and-leaky-abstractions.md

 That combined approach -- using inline editing on a site's front end to edit content as it will appear to visitors -- is what I'll be focusing on.
 It's "Inline WYSIWYG."

----

 ## Inline WYSIWYG!
 Can anything good come from there[?](http://bible.cc/john/1-46.htm)
 Of course!
-Over the past year or so, anything with the word 'WYSIWYG' in it has taken a bit of a beating in web circles.
-None of the approaches to content editing listed above are inherently good or bad, though.
+Over the past year or so, anything with the word 'WYSIWYG' in it has taken a bit of a beating in web circles, but none of the approaches to content editing listed above are inherently good or bad.
 Like all tools, there are situations they're well-suited for and others that make an awkward fit.

 Ev Williams, the co-founder of Blogger and Twitter, recently wrote about [why his team has made inline editing and WYSIWYG the native editing interface for their blogging tool, Medium.](https://medium.com/about/df8eac9f4a5e)